Last updated 26-01-21

-International and national waste policy is drawn up so that we create less waste, and so that the waste we do create, is recycled as much as possible.
+International and national waste policy is drawn up so that we create less waste, and that the waste we do create, is recycled as much as possible.
 What cannot be recycled should at least serve another useful purpose (e.g. energy production).
-To draft effective waste policies and to assess whether or not they work, we need information on waste generation, collection and treatment in Ireland.
+To draft effective waste policies and to assess whether or not these work, we need information on waste generation, collection and treatment in Ireland.

 International developments strongly influence the waste sector in Ireland and also its regulation.
 A large proportion of Irish waste legislation springs from our membership of the European Union and our participation in international conventions.
 A recent example is the European Union ‘Circular Economy’ package of measures.
 This legislation intends that once raw materials have entered our economy, they will keep circling around rather than drop out for disposal after one use.

 Ireland’s international involvement brings with it extensive obligations to report on waste.
-The waste statistics team uses the data it collects to help to fulfill Ireland’s international reporting obligations, support waste policy makers and inform the general public.
+The EPA waste statistics team uses the data it collects to help to fulfill Ireland’s international reporting obligations, support waste policy makers and inform the general public.

 In our everyday lives we produce a general mix of waste in our homes, offices, schools and similar premises.
 This type of waste is called municipal waste.
 It is usually collected at kerbside or we bring it to collection centers.
 It excludes special types of waste, such us construction and demolition waste, waste from industry and waste cars, for example.